-(a)(5) The following conditions are in effect for walking, climbing, entering, ascending or traversing the listed archeological or cultural resource, monuments or statues:
+(a)(5) The following conditions are in effect for walking, climbing, entering, ascending or traversing the listed

-• Possessing, destroying, injuring, defacing, removing, digging or disturbing living or dead wildlife, fish, plants, paleontological specimens, cultural resources, archeological resources, mineral resources, or any of the parts or products thereof, is prohibited.

-• Introducing wildlife, fish or plants into park area ecosystems is prohibited.
+- Possessing, destroying, injuring, defacing, removing, digging or disturbing living or dead wildlife, fish, plants, paleontological specimens, cultural resources, archeological resources, mineral resources, or any of the parts or products thereof, is prohibited. - Introducing wildlife, fish or plants into park area ecosystems is prohibited.